sunmingyang0115/teaforall-missiles/README.md

 ### Automatic Guidance
 "Tracking Mode" will occur when a player holds a crossbow loaded with a `Trail` effect firework.

-During this mode, this player can looking at any LivingEntity for `1` second to track it.
+During this mode, this player can looking at any LivingEntity for `10` ticks to track it.

 If the player looks away or looks at a closer entity to their crosshair, then this lock is broken.